Updated 2019 04 26, to add links to related articles.

 Last updated at 11:48 AM on 17th April 2011

-Quotes from the article, with comments by Dads & Things:
+Quotes from the article, with comments by Dads&Things:

 ‘When I met my wife, she was sweet and demure.
 I believe she’s become egotistical and self-centred.
 The fashion world has turned her into something of a monster.’

-If I read this right, she was a model already when she decided to have him for a husband, whereupon she could legally and without complications use him as a sperm donor — quite possibly on the advice of her handlers or her peers in the modelling industry.
+If I read this right, she was already a model, when she decided to have him for a husband, whereupon she could legally and without complications use him as a sperm donor — quite possibly on the advice of her handlers or her peers in the modelling industry.
 Without a doubt, having a child is an asset for a model.
 That sort of asset does not peter out as fast as her looks will.

 Her campaigns have included Ungaro, Cavalli, Gucci and Paul Smith.